Jungminii-1114/UAV_tracking/README.md

 ├── video_To_be_Improved    # Results that should be improved
 ├── video_good              # Good Results
 ├── README.md
-├── TC_Filtering_2.py       # Main execution script with TC-Filtering (Tested for all cases.)
+├── TC_Filtering_2.py       # Main execution script with TC-Filtering (Tested for all cases - AOA : 0.6067)
 ├── TC_Filtering.py         # Main execution script with TC-Filtering
 ├── detection_siamfc.py     #
 ├── siamfc.py               # Results that should be improved